Last Updated: January 12, 2024

 Sending Signals: Communication, Compliance, and Reporting

 Effective communication is the lifeline of any voyage.
-'Summarizing Communication, Compliance, and Reporting Cycle' ensures that every crew member is informed, engaged, and compliant with the necessary protocols.
-Like a ship's flags and signals, these plans keep everyone in sync, adapting to the ever-changing conditions and ensuring the project stays true to its course.
+'Summarizing the Communication, Compliance, and Reporting Cycle ensures that every crew member is informed, engaged, and compliant with the necessary protocols.
+Like a ship's flags and signals, these plans keep everyone in sync, adapting to ever-changing conditions and ensuring the project stays true to its course.

 Securing the Anchor: Approval and Closure Criteria